 In June 2022, the Argentine government developed the 2030 National Low-Emission Hydrogen Strategy, in collaboration with the private and academic sectors, to promote public-private collaboration, investment in science and technology, and industrial participation, among other initiatives for the deployment of this energy vector.

-The government is preparing the National Hydrogen Strategy 2030 (ENH2/2030) that will be presented in June 2022.
 In turn, this Strategy will be accompanied by a major update in its regulatory framework.
 The first Argentina regulatory framework was enacted in 2006, in other hydrogen environment.
-Our Country needs and is working in a strategy in line with a 2022-2030 window frame, pursuing the objective of 5 GW+ of electrolysis capacity by 2030.
+The country is pursuing the objective of 5 GW+ of electrolysis capacity by 2030.
 Although the strategy will contemplate hydrogen as a local energy vector, it will mainly favour green hydrogen exportation, for which Argentina has enormous potential.

 Capacity and Price

 - According to the government, Argentina can produce 1,000,000+ tonnes/year of green hydrogen by 2030.

 - The Electrolyser capacity target is set at 5 GW+ by 2030.

 - The strategy for 2030 sets to drive the development that will generate 50,000 jobs.